Freescale/libimxvpuapi/README.md

 Then, run:

-    ./waf configure --prefix=PREFIX
+    ./waf configure --prefix=PREFIX --imx-platform=IMX_PLATFORM --sysroot-path=SYSROOT

 (The aforementioned environment variables are only necessary for this configure call.)

+The arguments are as follows:
-PREFIX defines the installation prefix, that is, where the built binaries will be installed.
+* `PREFIX` defines the installation prefix, that is, where the built binaries will be installed.
+* `IMX_PLATFORM` specifies what i.MX platform to build for.
+Valid values currently are `imx6`, `imx8m`, `imx8mm`.
+* `SYSROOT` is the absolute path to the sysroot for the platform.
+This is the path where `usr/include/imx/mxcfb.h` can be found.
+In cross compilation environments like Yocto or buildroot, this is where the sysroot files for the target i.MX platforms are.

 Once configuration is complete, run: